victor-cody/victor-cody/README.md

 <img src="https://komarev.com/ghpvc/?username=victor-cody&color=blueviolet&style=flat">
 </p>

-<p> I'm a 16-year-old Frontend Developer and Technical writer.
+<p> Frontend Developer and Technical writer.
 I love building web applications and mobile apps. enthusiastic about open-source 🚀.
-I have proved my superiority in frontend technologies.
-I love to share my resources and expertise with the dev community on my  <a href="https://vickyikechukwu.hashnode.dev/">Blog</a> 🌍.
+Love to share my resources and expertise with the dev community on my <a href="https://vickyikechukwu.hashnode.dev/">Blog</a> 🌍.
 I want to write in as many puplications as I have the opportunity to.
 I want to get my content around the world 🌍.

 - 🌱 I’m currently learning **React.js Ecosystem, NodeJS, Python, etc.**